rhamill1/rails-associations/one_to_many_challenges.md

 ```

 **Once you've finished creating the models:**
-  1. Create five items
+  1. Create five items.
-  2. Create two orders
+  2. Create two orders.
-  3. Assign three items to the order with id = 1 and two items to the order with id = 2  _(note you may have to adjust the ids if you've created and deleted many)_
+  3. Assign three items to the order with id = 1 and two items to the order with id = 2  _(note you may have to adjust the ids if you've created and deleted orders)_.
   4. For one order, iterate through each of its items and print the item details to the console.
-  4. Map each item in your database to its name.
+  4. Return a new array that maps each item in your database to its name with `map`.

 ## Stretch Challenge

 Select only the items in an order that are less than a certain price.

-**Hint:** Take a look at the ActiveRecord Docs for <a href="http://guides.rubyonrails.org/active_record_querying.html#conditions" target="_blank">`.where` conditions</a>.
+**Hint:** Take a look at the ActiveRecord Docs for <a href="http://guides.rubyonrails.org/active_record_querying.html#conditions">`.where` conditions</a>.
 You'll need to write a SQL query in the `.where` method.

 Start with something like this: